 Yes, it might sound like a basic tip but there are a lot of professionals who don’t take breaks regularly.

 Go for a walk, talk to your coworkers, or play something.
-It doesn’t matter just don’t keep working for a long period of time.
+It doesn’t matter just don’t keep working for a long period.

 The breaks throughout the day will give you a chance to recharge your energies.